Personal Travel Manager Experiences the Heart of Papua New Guinea

 “Everywhere we went, the people were incredibly warm, welcoming and very friendly,” she reports.
 “The deep, proud culture, beautiful people and the contrast of the beautiful ocean with the landscape of the volcanoes and valleys make it utterly unique and I can’t wait to return – there’s so much more to explore!”

-Bainings Firedance, Firedance Festival, Papua New Guinea, Papua New Guinea Cultural Tours, Papua New Guinea Firedance, Travel, Travel Papua New Guinea,
+Bainings Firedance, duke of yorks, Firedance Festival, Papua New Guinea, Papua New Guinea Cultural Tours, Papua New Guinea Firedance, Travel, Travel Papua New Guinea, yamamoto,